wkumari/draft-wkumari-dnsop-ttl-stretching/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on August 3, 2014.
+   This Internet-Draft will expire on May 18, 2017.

-Kumari                   Expires August 3, 2014                 [Page 1]
+Kumari                    Expires May 18, 2017                  [Page 1]

-Internet-Draft                TTL Stretchng                 January 2014
+Internet-Draft                TTL Stretchng                November 2016

 Copyright Notice

-   Copyright (c) 2014 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2016 IETF Trust and the persons identified as the document authors.
 All rights reserved.

    This document is subject to BCP 78 and the IETF Trust's Legal